blockheadz-lab/BLOCKHEADZ/README.md

 - [ ] Transfer ownership to Safe multisig
 - [ ] Call lockConfig()

-This isn't staking.
-It isn't yield.
-It's a royalty-funded draw.
-If nobody trades, the pot doesn't fill.
-That's it.
+This is not staking.
+It is not yield.
+It is a royalty-funded draw.
+If nobody trades, the pot does not fill.
+That is it.